Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 7. Traceability module connectivity:
    * Traceability Agent protocol (**Lumberjack** (tcp) by default recommended for production environment or **HTTPs** recommended for testing purpose)

-Once you have answered all questions, the agents are downloaded, the configuration files are created, the Amplify Central resources are created and the key pair is generated (if you chose to create a new service account).
+Once you have answered all questions, the agents are downloaded, the configuration files are created, the Amplify Central resources are created, and the key pair is generated (if you chose to create a new service account).

 The current directory should contain the following files: